Lakshmi Narasimha swamy temple, Penna Ahobilam

-The Lakshmi Narasimha Swamy Temple in Penna Ahobilam (often also spelled “Pennahobilam”) is a Hindu temple dedicated to Lord Narasimha, located in the Anantapur district of Andhra Pradesh, India.
+The Lakshmi Narasimha Swamy Temple in Penna Ahobilam (often also spelled “Pennahobilam”) is a Hindu temple dedicated to Lord Narasimha, located in the Uravakonda mandal, Anantapur district of Andhra Pradesh, India.

 Location

-Penna Ahobilam is approximately 12 km from Uravakonda and about 36 km from Anantapur.
+The Penna Ahobilam Temple is approximately 12 km from Uravakonda and about 36 km from Anantapur.

 The temple is built on a hill, at an elevation of about 2800 feet (853 m) above sea level, in the Vijayanagara architectural style.

 The complex lies near the Penna rivulet and is accessible from surrounding towns by road.

 Legend and history

 Penna Ahobilam is considered one of the Swayambhu (self‑manifested) Narasimha kshetras in Andhra Pradesh.

 According to district records, the temple was built in the year 1478 of the Salivahana era by Sri Krishna Devarayala (Sadashivaraya) on a hill near Uravakonda.

 Legend narrates that the sage Uddālaka once performed penance on the hill; in the lower area of the hill was a village named Gollapally, where a cow used to give milk daily into a well, until one day it was found empty.
 The local belief is that Lord Narasimha then appeared and declared that He would take the cow.

 The name "Ahobilam" is believed to originate from the phrase *Aho Balam* (“What power!”), referring to the divine strength of the Lord.

 The sanctum enshrines a footprint (or impression) of Lord Narasimha, measuring 5 feet 3 inches.

 In 1472 A.D., the Vijayanagara king Sadashivaraya is credited with installing a large idol and expanding the temple.

 A subterranean tunnel beneath the sanctum is believed to channel the *theertham* used in daily *abhisheka* to flow into the Penna river, leaving no water in the tank at the temple.

 On the temple walls, inscriptions refer to rulers such as the Chalukya king Kirtivarman II, suggesting that parts of the site may date to earlier periods (8th to 16th centuries).

 A feature known as Narasimha Bugga (a fissure under tree roots) is associated with lore that water emanates from it, connected to the moment of the divine battle.